 Mindfulness is an embodied practice.
 I live not just in my head but in my body too.
-I can sense when I am becoming tense or upset and I understand that certain types of thought can set off a physiological and chemical response inside.
+I can sense when I am becoming tense or upset and I understand that certain types of thinking can set off a physiological and chemical response inside.

 Once triggered, a feedback loop might be created that could get me locked into thoughts and feelings of distress which are not going to help me or change the situation.

-Instead I drop my attention out of my head down into my body, where I can attend to my breath as it comes in and as it leaves.
+Instead I drop my attention out of my head down into my body where I can attend to my breath as it comes in and as it leaves.

 When we feel worried or anxious it isn’t just thoughts that race; our nervous system does too as it prepares to keep us safe.

-Our heart beats faster to move oxygen to where it will be needed most, we might feel butterflies in our gut as digestion is curbed saving vital energy and the thinking part of the brain is switched off.
+Our heart beats faster to move oxygen to where it will be needed most, we might feel butterflies in our stomach as digestion is curbed saving vital energy and the thinking part of the brain is switched off.

 When threatened who needs to think about what kind of tiger is in front of us?